Cheap gas & electricity

 Don't want to switch supplier?
 Check your current provider's cheapest tariff

-This means that many existing-customer deals are no longer available on comparison sites, so you'll need to see what you're offered, then do a full market comparison to make sure it's a good deal.
+However, providers don't always share these exclusive existing-customer deals with comparison sites, so you'll need to see what you're offered, then do a full market comparison to make sure it's a good deal.

 You can use the 'My Current Supplier' filter in our Cheap Energy Club to see all your supplier's deals and find the EXACT cheapest one for you.
 For some, you can also get £25 dual-fuel cashback.

 In most cases, the supplier will also waive exit fees for switching between its tariffs (though some do still charge them, so do check).

 On a fix?
 You can switch again penalty-free in the last 49 days of your deal

 To protect people on fixed-tariff deals, Ofgem's rules mean suppliers can't charge exit fees in the last seven weeks of fixed-term deals.

 So if you're near the end of a fix, you won't have to pay a fee to leave it and move to a new tariff – provided your switch completes within the last 49 days of your current deal.

 If you rent your home you can save by switching, providing you pay the energy supplier directly (rather than paying your landlord).
 You don't need to own the property to do it, so don't just stick with the previous tenant's gas or electricity firm.